New synthesis models of consistent extragalactic background light over cosmic time: Basic Results

 The \gheii~is more sensitive to the value of $\alpha$ than \ghi.
 It is because $\alpha$ is obtained by normalizing QSO emissivity at $\lambda = 1000$ \AA.
 Therefore, a small change in $\alpha$ results in a large change for \heii~ionizing photons at more than four times smaller wavelengths.
 We show \gheii~obtained from our UVB models with different $\alpha$ in the right-hand panel of Fig.~\ref{figA2}.
 Only $-2.0<\alpha<-1.6$ are consistent with the \gheii~measurements and \heii~effective optical depths \citep[for more detailed analysis on this refer to][]{Khaire17sed}.
+We note that new measurement of \gheiiz~by \citet{Worseck18} are consistent with our UVB predictions for $\alpha=-2.0$.

 In Table~\ref{ta2} we provide the photoionization and photoheating rates for \hi, \hei~and \heii~from our fiducial UVB model with $\alpha=-1.8$ and in Tables~\ref{ta3}-\ref{ta8} for UVB models with different $\alpha$.
 Photoheating rates for different species $x$ are obtained by